 3. Titleist Pro V1

 It’s a hard reality that professional players on the PGA Tour play golf balls that the average recreational enthusiast cannot acquire.
 The top combatants on the temporarily suspended tournament circuit receive bespoke balls made to their specifications delivered to them by their sponsors.
-In terms of design, build quality and materials, the closest an amateur can get to playing a pro’s style of golf ball is the Titleist Pro V1.
+In terms of design, build quality and materials, the closest an amateur can get to playing a pro’s golf ball is the Titleist Pro V1.
 It’s the best choice for the low handicapper looking to shoot in the 70s.

 4. Callaway Chrome Soft

-When reviewing the best golf balls for 2020, there were a lot of high quality Callaway balls to consider.
+When reviewing the best golf balls for 2020, there were a lot of high-quality Callaway balls to consider.
 We ultimately selected the new Callaway Chrome Soft for the incredible distance it provides.
 All good golf balls work due to compression.
 Put simply, the golf club strikes the ball for about 1/300th of a second.
 For that briefest of moments, the ball compresses on impact and then expands as it begins its flight.
 If a ball is constructed with a soft core, it aids the compression and expansion — enabling the ball to travel higher and faster.
 New for 2020, the latest Callaway Chrome Soft employs a Graphene-infused Dual SoftFast Core to give the high handicapper an excellent, all-purpose pellet.
 On top of that, with minimal drag, you’ll be amazed at how far this ball flies off the tee.

 5. Vice Drive Personalized